Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 10 Februari 2025 12.26.00 UTC
+- WIB: Senin, 10 Februari 2025 13.33.53 UTC
-- WITA: Senin, 10 Februari 2025 13.26.00 UTC
+- WITA: Senin, 10 Februari 2025 14.33.53 UTC
-- WIT: Senin, 10 Februari 2025 14.26.00 UTC
+- WIT: Senin, 10 Februari 2025 15.33.53 UTC

 Kutipan Inspiratif:
-"Worry about your character, not your reputation.
-Your character is who you are, your reputation is who people think you are."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: inspirational
+Kategori: motivational